msajwan96120/swagger-express/README.md

+Just a fork from original with required updates for security vulnerabilities.
+Be sure to check of the original package is back up.
 # Middleware for Open API (Swagger) projects

 This middleware is used by the [Swagger](https://www.npmjs.com/package/swagger) project.
 It is designed to handle all your Open API-driven project needs with minimal fuss - and maximal flexibility.